Qvery-mm/JB-application/README.md

 F1 = 0.00814086
 ```

 Increasing of threreshould may improve recall for Type 3 and Type 4 clones but it will also lead to dramatically low precision.

-For example for threshold = 7.75 exists more 60.000.000.000 pairs of potential clones.
+For example there exists more 60.000.000.000 pairs of potential clones for threshold = 7.75.
 In this case precision will be smaller than  10^-5.

 # What's next?

-It is clear, that current version of model has bad precision.
-There are some reasons for this.
+It is clear that current version of model has bad precision.
+There are several ways to improve it.

 At first, I used fixed threshold.
 Estimation may be better if threshold will depend on size of snippet.
 Such improvement described in some related papers.